codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipeline-caching.md

 The diagram above shows the following sequence of events:

 1. The first build of a pipeline is triggered.
-Codefresh allocated a brand new volume and automatically mounts is as a workspace at `/codefresh/volume`.
+Codefresh allocates a brand new volume and automatically mounts is as a workspace at `/codefresh/volume`.
 1. The first build runs and stores artifacts on the volume
 1. The first build finishes.
 Codefresh stores the volume in the cache
 1. A second build is triggered for the same pipeline and same git branch.
 Codefresh sees that there is already a volume in the cache and passes it to the second build.
 The second build correctly finds all artifacts in the cache